dss-extensions/dss_capi/docs/dss_properties.md

 This is a document automatically generated from the commands, options and properties for the DSS language (script level) exposed in the DSS-Extensions version of the OpenDSS engine.
 A separate document will be developed in the future to detail **API** functions and general usage recommendations for the projects under DSS-Extensions.

-Since the extensive majority of properties and elements are compatible, this document can be useful when using either the official OpenDSS implementation or the DSS-Extensions version (DSS C-API engine), consumed through the projects DSS-Python (`dss_python`), OpenDSSDirect.py, OpenDSSDirect.jl, DSS Sharp (`dss_sharp`), and DSS MATLAB (`dss_matlab`).
-If you are using the official OpenDSS, when in doubt check the official documentation and/or source code.
+Since the extensive majority of properties and elements are compatible, this document can be useful when using either EPRI's OpenDSS implementation or the DSS-Extensions version (DSS C-API engine), consumed through the projects DSS-Python (`dss_python`), OpenDSSDirect.py, OpenDSSDirect.jl, DSS Sharp (`dss_sharp`), and DSS MATLAB (`dss_matlab`).
+If you are using EPRI's OpenDSS, when in doubt check EPRI's documentation and/or source code.

 As a final note, keep in mind that not all commands are implemented in the DSS-Extensions engine, interactive commands like plots are missing (on purpose).